MichaelCade/90DaysOfDevOps/Days/day1.md

 This learning journey started for me a few years back but my focus then was around virtualisation platforms and cloud based technologies, I was looking mostly into Infrastructure as Code and Application configuration management with Terraform and Chef.

-Fast forward to March 2021, I was given an amazing oppurtunity to concentrate my efforts around the Cloud Native strategy at Kasten by Veeam.
+Fast forward to March 2021, I was given an amazing opportunity to concentrate my efforts around the Cloud Native strategy at Kasten by Veeam.
 Which was going to be a massive focus on Kubernetes and DevOps and the community surrounding these technologies.
 I started my learning journey and quickly realised there was a very wide world aside from just learning the fundamentals of Kubernetes and Containerisation and it was then when I started speaking to the community and learning more and more about the DevOps culture, tooling and processes so I started documenting some of the areas I wanted to learn in public.

 [So you want to learn DevOps?](https://blog.kasten.io/devops-learning-curve)